September 6, 2018 > January 6, 2019

 Curated by Chiara Squarcina

-Thanks to the involvement of Stefano Nicolò and his students of the Academy of Fine Arts in Venice, of the “Sartoria Poetica” – professional tailors who work inside the Academy da Ponte of Vittorio Veneto – and to some significant loans from the Collection of Elio Dal Cin, an expression of the great artistic craftsmanship of the time, it will be possible to relive this distant world in very suggestive settings.
+Thanks to the involvement of Stefano Nicolao and his students of the Accademia di Belle Arti in Venice, of the “Sartoria Poetica” – professional tailors who work at the Accademia da Ponte in Vittorio Veneto – and a series of significant loans from the Elio Dal Cin collection, an expression of the great artistic craftsmanship of the time, it will be possible to relive this distant world in settings that show them off to best effect.